About Us

 10. DIC Corporation

-DIC Corporation is a leading company in algae protein market, particularly in spirulina production.
+DIC Corporation is a leading company in the algae protein market, particularly in spirulina production.
 The company’s Spirulina EX and Linablue natural food colorant are widely used in dietary supplements, functional foods, and beverages.
 DIC Corporation’s advanced research in algae cultivation allows it to produce high-protein, nutrient-dense algae products that support the plant-based food industry.

 Conclusion